Small AC Issues Now Become Expensive Breakdowns by July

 That slight drop in cooling performance you noticed last month?
 The intermittent clicking from the outdoor unit?
 The water stain under the indoor unit that dried up on its own?
 Every one of these is a warning signal that worsens as Dubai's temperatures climb from a manageable 35°C in April to a relentless 48°C in July and August.

 AC units in Dubai work harder and longer than almost anywhere else on earth.
 A system running 16-20 hours daily during summer doesn't gradually decline - it hits a cliff when a minor issue that was manageable at moderate temperatures becomes a complete failure under peak heat load.
-Here are five problems that get dramatically worse if you ignore them now.
+Here are five problems that get significantly worse if you ignore them now.

 1. Dirty Filters and Coils